Sussex Nature Recovery

 A collective blueprint for targeted action

-Residents, community groups, land managers and organisations in Sussex will be invited to create shared priorities for nature’s recovery and identify the actions that can be taken to deliver them.
-These collaboratively produced blueprints will show where there’s a need and the appetite to recover important habitats and species to target funding, investment and action!
+The West Sussex LNRS and the East Sussex and Brighton & Hove LNRS are two of 48 strategies that have been prepared across the whole of England.
+These collaboratively produced blueprints show where there’s a need and the appetite to recover important habitats and species to target funding, investment and action.

 Bluebells in Sussex by Derek Middleton Copyright @Sussex Wildlife Trust